This post contains affiliate links. If you buy through these links, I may earn a small commission.

 I just kept watering the seedling cups every day while I was checking out the rest of the veggies.
 Here’s a picture of the end result!

+There’s 3 peppers on each of those plants and they even turned colour!
 Look at the size of those peppers in these tiny cups!

 This year, we are determined to grow and harvest a lot of peppers.
 The peppers will be preserved by dehydrating, pickling and maybe even turning into jelly.

 No matter what size container for pepper plants, as long as you take care of them they will grow.

 For in depth information on how to grow peppers from seed, click over to read the full article!

 Here are some of our weird ways we upcycle used containers for seed starting!

 Is your garden neglected?
 Have you moved into a home with an unkept yard?
 Here’s how to rejuvenate a tired garden and yard.